Fusarium TR4 in banana: a soil and sanitation management overview

 - Maintain soil organic matter above 3%.
 Monitor annually.
 If below 3%, increase organic inputs (compost, mulch, cover-crop biomass).

-- Diversify soil biology: Consider compost teas or commercial biocontrol products (Trichoderma-based) as supplements, not replacements.
+- Diversify soil biology: Consider compost teas or commercial biological products (Trichoderma-based) as supplements, not replacements.

 - Monitor: Soil microbial biomass testing annually.
 Leaf tissue analysis for nutrient balance.
 Visual scouting for wilt symptoms weekly.